Planck Constraints on Axion-Like Particles through Isotropic Cosmic Birefringence

 \section{Results}

-Figure~\ref{fig:const:2params} presents the parameter constraints in the $\mu_{\phi}$–$A_{\rm EB}$ plane, while Figure~\ref{fig:const:gphi} shows the results in the $\mu_{\phi}$–$\ln|g\phi_{\rm ini}/2|$ plane.
+Figure~\ref{fig:const:2params} presents the parameter constraints in the $\mu_{\phi}$–$A_{\rm EB}$ plane with the $2\,\sigma$ contour obtained from the posterior marginalized over the miscalibration angles and dust amplitude parameters.
 The full posterior distributions for all parameters are provided in Appendix~\ref{app:fullposterior}.
+Figure~\ref{fig:const:gphi} shows the corresponding $1$ and $2\,\sigma$ contours in the $\mu_{\phi}$–$\ln|\beta_{\rm ini}|$ plane where we change the $y$-axis from $A_{\rm EB}$ to $\ln|\beta_{\rm ini}|$ using Eq.~\eqref{Eq:def:AEB}.
 We find that the Planck polarization data favor a nonzero isotropic cosmic birefringence induced by ALPs, although the posterior exhibits multiple peaks.
 Notably, the data exclude the logarithmic ALP masses at $\mu_{\phi} \simeq -27.8$, $-27.5$, $-27.3$, $-27.2$, $-27.1$ with more than $2\sigma$ statistical significance.
 The mass range $\mu_{\phi}\in [-27.0, -26.5]$ is similarly disfavored at greater than $2\sigma$.
 It is important to note that for $\mu_{\phi} \lesssim -28.0$, the $EB$ power spectrum becomes approximately proportional to the $EE$ power spectrum across most multipoles, except near the reionization bump \cite{Sherwin:2021:biref}.
 Consequently, at $\mu_{\phi} \leq -29.0$, the $EB$ power spectrum retains the same shape across the multipole range accessible to Planck, and this mass range remains consistent with the data.
 Regarding the amplitude of the $EB$ power spectrum, $|A_{EB}| \simeq 1$ is favored as expected.
 In the regions where $A_{EB} \simeq -1$ is favored, $\beta$ has an opposite sign to $\beta_\mathrm{ini}$ around the recombination epoch due to the oscillating behavior of the ALP field.
 Since the oscillation phase in the recombination epoch shifts depending on the ALP mass, positive and negative $A_\mathrm{EB}$ are alternately favored for $\mu_\phi \gtrsim -28.0$.